Passenger booked for attacking BRT guard

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The TransPeshawar on Sunday said that the security company had registered the first information report (FIR)against a passenger for assaulting the security guard who asked him to wear face mask before entering the Bus Rapid Transit (BRT) station.
+PESHAWAR: The TransPeshawar on Sunday said that the security company had registered the first information report (FIR)against the passenger for assaulting the security guard who asked him to wear facemask before entering the Bus Rapid Transit (BRT) station.

-The TransPeshawar spokesperson, Umair Khan, said that the company responsible for the security of the BRT had lodged an FIR against the passenger and the police were looking into the matter.
+The TransPeshawar spokesperson Umair Khan said that the company responsible for the security of the BRT had lodged FIR against the passenger and the police was looking into the matter.

 He claimed that the passenger had started hitting the security guard after he asked him to wear a facemask.
 The CCTV footage also showed the passenger attacking the security guard that led to a scuffle.